digolds/url_shorten_service_copy/introduction.md

-# Craft a shorten URL service base on AWS in 1 day
+# Craft a shorten URL service base on AWS in just 1 day

 With Cloud Computing becoming popular, uniform and standard software development methodologies are arising, meaning that companies can leverage out-of-the-box infrastructures provided by Cloud providers, such as AWS, to craft complex yet competitive software product in order to domain markets in a short time, sometime, even in a day.
 Here, I will show you how to combine some sort of services provided by AWS, to build a production-grade shorten URL service with high availability, resiliency and maintainability in just one day!